pscally1005/pscally1005.github.io/_posts/recipes/chicken/2026-01-25-sweetgreen.markdown

 Instructions:
 - Add your <a href='/misc/grains#wild-rice'>wild rice</a>, water, and salt to a <a href='https://amzn.to/46ccg8m'>medium pot</a>.
 Cover and bring to a boil over high heat.
 Reduce heat to medium low, and let simmer until all water is absorbed, about 30 minutes

 - Meanwhile, preheat your oven to 400F, and line a small <a href='https://amzn.to/45sRAsB'>baking sheet</a> with parchment paper.
-Wash your <a href='/misc/veggies#sweet-potato'>sweet potato</a>, cut into a small dice, and season with olive oil and lemon pepper.
+Wash your <a href='/misc/veggies#sweet-potato'>sweet potato</a>, cut into a small dice, and season with <a href='/misc/olive-oil'>olive oil</a> and lemon pepper.
 Transfer to the tray, and roast at 400F for about 30 minutes, or until browned and softened

-- Preheat a medium pan over medium heat with olive oil.
+- Preheat a medium pan over medium heat with <a href='/misc/olive-oil'>olive oil</a>.
 Cut your <a href='/misc/meat#chicken-breast'>chicken</a> into cubes, and add to a <a href='https://amzn.to/4adxMft'>medium bowl</a>.
 Season with vinegar, garlic powder, onion powder, salt, and black pepper, and add to the pan.
 Cook for about 8 minutes, or until the <a href='https://amzn.to/4kmobG2'>internal temperature</a> reaches <a href='https://amzn.to/4kmobG2'>165F</a>.
 Remove from the heat

 - Roughly chop your <a href='/misc/veggies#kale'>kale</a>, cut the <a href='/misc/fruit#apple'>apple</a> into a small dice, and finely chop the <a href='/misc/nuts#almonds'>almonds</a>